Tel Qana: Significant finds

 A sizable Late Bronze Age II cist grave that is distinctive in its size, plastering, and east–west orientation is the main find at Tell Qana.
-A young adult's was found buried in the grave with funerary goods made of metal and ceramic.
-The ceramic vessels, which belong to the latter part of the Late Bronze Age II, are made locally.
-The distinctive elements of the cemetery, such as the excellent lime plaster, hint at the potential social standing of the deceased and imply influences from other civilizations, including Egyptian.
-But nothing related to Egypt turned up in this burial.
+The skeleton of a young adult was found buried in the grave with funerary goods made of metal and ceramic.
+The ceramic vessels, which belong to the latter part of the Late Bronze Age II, were made locally.
+The distinctive elements of the cemetery, such as high quality lime plaster, attest to the social standing of the deceased and influence of other civilizations.

 In 2024, a 12-year-old girl was hiking below Tel Qana when she found a beetle-like stone used as an Egyptian amulet about 3,500 years ago.
 Two scorpions appear on it, standing head to tail.
 According to Dr. Yitzhak Paz of the Israel Antiquities Authority, “The scorpion symbol represented the Egyptian goddess Serket, who was considered responsible, among other things, for protecting pregnant mothers.
 Another decoration on the amulet is the nefer symbol, which in Egyptian means ‘good’ or ‘chosen’.
 There is also another symbol which looks like a royal staff.”
 Such scarab amulets found in Israel––sometimes used as a seal––are evidence of Egyptian rule in the Israel region about 3,500 years ago, and its cultural influence on the region.